-The current members of the Compensation Committee are Jacqueline B. Kosecoff, who serves as chair, Michael Chu, Neal Lustig and Richard L. Wambold, as well as William J. Marino, who serves ex officio.
-Mr. Marino is not standing for re-election at the Annual Meeting.
+The current members of the Organization and Compensation Committee, which we refer to as the Compensation Committee, are Jacqueline B. Kosecoff, who serves as chair, Françoise Colpron, Michael P. Doss and Harry A. Lawton III, as well as Jerry R. Whitaker, who serves ex officio.
 The Board has determined that each current member of the Compensation Committee is independent, as defined in the listing standards of the NYSE.
-The Compensation Committee held ten meetings in 2017, excluding actions by unanimous written consent.
-During 2017 the Compensation Committee held three executive sessions with only non-employee directors in attendance.
-Each of the four appointed members participated in all of the meetings of the Compensation Committee during 2017.

 The Compensation Committee oversees and provides strategic direction to management with respect to our executive compensation plans and programs.
 The Compensation Committee reviews our CEO's performance and compensation with the other non-employee directors.
-Based on that review, the

-Compensation Committee evaluates the performance of our CEO, reviews the Compensation Committee's evaluation with him, and makes all compensation decisions for our CEO.
+Based on that review, the Compensation Committee evaluates the performance of our CEO and makes all compensation decisions for our CEO.
+The Compensation Committee may also recommend certain CEO compensation decisions to the Board for further approval by the non-employee members of the Board.
 The Compensation Committee also reviews and approves the compensation of the other executive officers.
-The Compensation Committee makes most decisions regarding changes in salaries and bonuses during the first quarter of the year based on company, division or function and individual performance during the prior year, as well as relevant commercially available proxy and survey data of peer group companies and companies of comparable size.
-The Compensation Committee also has authority to grant equity compensation awards under our 2014 Omnibus Incentive Plan.
+The Compensation Committee makes most decisions regarding changes in salaries and bonuses during the first quarter of the year based on company and individual performance during the prior year, as well as relevant commercially available proxy and survey data of peer group companies and companies of comparable size.
+The Compensation Committee also has authority to grant equity compensation awards under our 2014 Omnibus Incentive Plan, as amended and restated effective May 17, 2018 (the "2014 Incentive Plan").
 This award authority has been delegated on a limited basis for awards to employees who are not subject to the requirements of Section 16 of the Securities Exchange Act of 1934 to the Equity Award Committee, comprised of our CEO.

 The Compensation Committee has the sole authority to retain, oversee and terminate any compensation consultant to be used to assist in the evaluation of executive compensation and to approve the consultant's fees and retention terms.
-Since November 2006 the Compensation Committee has retained FW Cook as its executive compensation consultant.
+Since November 2006, the Compensation Committee has retained FW Cook as its executive compensation consultant.
 FW Cook also advises the Nominating and Corporate Governance Committee regarding director compensation but does not provide any other services to Sealed Air.
 Sealed Air pays FW Cook's fees.
-Additional information on the executive compensation services performed in 2017 by FW Cook is included in "Executive Compensation-Compensation Discussion and Analysis-Governance of Our Executive Compensation Program-Role of Independent Compensation Consultant."
+Additional information on the executive compensation services performed in 2020 by FW Cook is included in "Executive Compensation-Compensation Discussion and Analysis-Governance of Our Executive Compensation Program-Role of Independent Compensation Consultant."